janfrodej/Aurora/server/docs/sysop/development.md

 1. Answer all the questions asked, but be careful to get the working folder/AURORA docker root location (the one you created for the tar-set above)`and the AURORA git code locations correctly.
 These locations are written into the configuration of the dockers, so it needs to be correct.
 Also say yes to all patching and creation of FileInterface structure as well as other folder areas needed.
+Also ensure that the docker network and volume is created as needed.
+Several of the tasks being executed needs sudo permissions.
+The docker volume is used by the database for its files.
 1. Start the aurora-db container by going into the aurora-db-folder and cat the ref.txt file:

         cd aurora-db
         cat ref.txt

-1. Write the command for running the container as referenced in the ref.txt-file.
+1. Write the command for running the container as referenced in the ref.txt-file (starts with "sudo docker run").
 1. Inside the aurora-db container, do the following:

         mysql